Approximate flight time: 1 hours 45 minutes (total distance 621 miles)

 Whether you’re arriving by car, train, bus, or taxi, Birmingham Airport is easy to get to.
 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Whether you need last minute holiday essentials or a new outfit for your trip, you can get it at Birmingham Airport.
 Discover all your favourite brands at discount prices at World Duty Free.
-Any last-minute travel essentials will probably be found in Dixons Travel (for electricals and gadgets) or Boots (for health and beauty).
-Need to exchange currency?
-ICE (International Currency Exchange) offers great rates and is located before and after security.
+Any last-minute travel essentials will probably be found in InMotion (for electricals and gadgets) or Boots (for health and beauty).

-If you want to enjoy a meal before you fly, we recommend Factory Bar & Kitchen or Giraffe.
+If you want to enjoy a meal before you fly, we recommend Factory Bar & Kitchen.
 Pret a Manger is great whatever time you’re at the airport, with organic coffee, sandwiches, wraps, salads, hot food and even sushi.
-You can also grab something from M&S Food to Go or try some authentic Indian ‘Grab & Go’ cuisine at Wrapchic.

 To find out about our other services, head to our terminal facilities page.